BACKSTAGE WITH HUDSON POWDER COMPANY

 "We're in the lab, we're cooking in the studio constantly.
 We're in that dungeon and practicing three days a week.
 We're just getting closer as a band."

 Their collaborative spirit shines through during band rehearsals.
-"Whoever writes the song or starts the song gets the ultimate say," says Cooper, emphasizing the importance of respect and artistic support within the group.
-Doug, a band member, notes that most songs come close to being finished by an individual, with the rest of the band adding "little sort of one-off, almost decorative contributions."
+"Whoever writes the song or starts the song gets the ultimate say," says Cooper, emphasizing the respect and artistic support within the group.
+The integrity of this creative process translates to the stage.

-The community's passionate support is not lost on them.
-Cooper and the band were genuinely moved by Boise’s reception, as seen through BNDRY’s Boise’s Best campaign.
-Cooper humbly shares his astonishment at the outpouring of support:
+The community's passionate support fuels the band’s trajectory.
+Cooper and the band are continually moved by their hometown’s reception, and recognitions garnered through BNDRY’s Boise’s Best campaign.